 Should I use a robo-advisor if I want basic customization?

 Definitely!
 The algorithms of most robo-advisors offer some customization.
 They may not be able to do everything a personal financial advisor can do, but they can change to work with people of varying incomes, risk tolerance levels, and investment desires.

 And for access to thousands of investments M1 Finance stands out as a superior robo-advisor plus DIY investment service.

 Should I use a robo-advisor if I will have a small balance in my investments?

 You sure should!
-Some robo advisors allow you to start investing with only $100 (Betterment), while others require somewhere between $1,000 and $5,000 (Financial Guard, SigFig, Wealthfront, Schwab Intelligent Portfolios)– still, you don’t need to drop a quick 50 grand to get started.
-And WiseBanyan allows you to start investing with just ten bucks and charges zero management fees.
+Some robo advisors allow you to start investing without minimums (Betterment), while others require somewhere between $500 and $5,000 (Financial Guard, SigFig, Wealthfront, Schwab Intelligent Portfolios)– still, you don’t need to drop a quick 50 grand to get started.
+And SoFi Invest allows you to get started with a buck and also offers free financial advisors!

 Check out: Low Investment Minimum Robo-Advisors

 |0.25% of AUM ($5,000 managed for free)||$500||Sign up|